-On the way back to Seattle from Whidbey, on the advice of our host, we detoured to Mt Vernon, WA to visit Christianson’s Nursery.
+On the way back to Seattle from Whidbey, on the advice of our host, we detoured to visit Mt Vernon, WA & Christianson’s Nursery.
 As both a plant lover and amateur photographer, it did not disappoint.
-My travel companion found herself a new plant-companion while I focused on scouting for good photo locals and squealing with delight each time I rounded a corner and discovered a pet dove in an ornate cage nestled among the flowers.
+My travel companion found herself a new plant companion while I focused on scouting for good photo angles (and squealing with delight each time I rounded a corner and discovered a pet dove in an ornate cage nestled among the flowers).

-A quick stop in La Conner was also part of the return trip- where an interactive art exhibit of rolled paper enchanted me:
+A quick stop in La Conner, WA was also part of the return trip- where an interactive art exhibit of rolled paper enchanted me:

 Yes, you can drive to Whidbey Island without a ferry.
 To drive onto the island, you’ll need to drive up the coast of the mainland and cross onto Whidbey Island via the Deception Pass Bridge on the northern tip of the Island.
 Whidbey Island is approximately 55 miles long, so if you are coming from Seattle and your final destination is on the southern end of the Island, the ferry can shorten the road trip by up to 90 minutes.

 Lynli Roman’s unique approach to travel is informed by decades of experience on the road with a traveling family and, later, years spent as a solo international traveler.
 When she’s not writing about Seattle from her Pike Place Market apartment, Lynli writes on-location while conducting hands-on research in each destination she covers.
 Lynli’s writing has been featured by MSN, ABC Money, Buzzfeed, and Huffington Post.
 She is passionate about sharing information that makes travel more accessible for all bodies.